drush-ops/drush/docs/output-formats-filters.md

 Note also that some commands do not display all of their available data columns by default.
 To show all available fields, use `--fields=*`

-There is also a singuluar form `--field` available.
+There is also a singular form `--field` available.
 If this form is used, it will also force the output format to `string`.
 ```shell
 $ drush views:list --field=machine-name
 block_content